livepeer/docs/docs/quickstart/orchestrators.md

 livepeer_bench \
     -in bbb/source.m3u8 \
     -transcodingOptions transcodingOptions.json \
-    -nvidia <NVIDIA_GPU_IDs> # Only required for transcoding with GPUs -concurrentSessions <CONCURRENT_SESSIONS>
+    -nvidia <NVIDIA_GPU_IDs> \ # Only required for transcoding with GPUs -concurrentSessions <CONCURRENT_SESSIONS>
 PAUSE
 ```
 > **Note:** *Pause is not required but will keep the log open so you can make changes.
 You can remove it once you have completed your testing.*

-> **Note:** To avoid performance issues, it is highly recommended you run a benchmarking test to guage the capacity of your GPU before proceeding.
+> **Note:** To avoid performance issues, it is highly recommended you run a benchmarking test to gauge the capacity of your GPU before proceeding.

-###  Open Ports

-Open ports and port forwarding to `8935` so that you can receive streams on the network:

-- Open port `8935` TCP and UDP.

-### Set Static IP and Port Forwarding
+### Set Static IP and Set Up Port Forwarding

 > **Note:** In your initial setup for testing, you can use a dynamic IP, but **to operate on the network, IPs must be static**.

 When receiving streams for broadcasters, the IP should be static to ensure broadcasters can access the same location each time they want to connect.
 Alternatively, for some configurations or business goals, you can use a hostname instead to provide more operational flexibility.

-On your router or instance:
+#### Ports and Forwarding
+- Ensure that port `8935` can receive external requests.
 - Set up port forwarding to forward requests to the service URI to port `8935`

-> **Note:** Each router is distinct and in some cases, ports are hardcoded and do not allow for other configurations.
+Depending on your operational setup, this may need to be done via your router.

 ### Start an Orchestrator on Arbitrum Testnet